 Page Contents

-One of the most common reasons for a reduced speed between devices is a loose or improperly seated Ethernet cable.
-Sometimes, the physical connection between the router and the device might not be as snug as it should be, leading to a poor signal and thus a reduced speed.
+One usual reason for slower speed between devices is a loose or not properly connected Ethernet cable.
+Sometimes, the connection might not be tight, causing a weak signal and slower speed.

 - Turn off both your router and the connected device (modem or PC).